KoaichGet Koaich →

 Per-matter vault isolation

-Each matter has its own encryption boundary.
-Your associate sees Matter A, your paralegal sees Matter B — there's no shared key that opens both.
+Each client matter has its own encryption boundary.
+Your associate sees Matter A, your paralegal sees Matter B — there is no shared key that opens both.
+Cross-matter exposure is architecturally impossible.

 TTL-controlled retention

 Messages can self-expire.
-The discovery footprint of long-ago drafts shrinks by default, not by retention policy debate.
+The discovery footprint of draft deliberations and working communications shrinks by default — without requiring a retention policy debate with opposing counsel.

 The underlying cryptography